Several thousand gather at Arlington to mark RFK's death

 Country singer Kenny Chesney sang "This Land Is Your Land."

-Robert Kennedy, and 1968 presidential candidate, was shot and killed after winning the California primary in June 1968.
+Robert Kennedy, a 1968 presidential candidate, was shot and killed after winning the California primary in June 1968.
 He was 42.

 The Navy veteran is buried at Arlington near his brother, former President John F. Kennedy.